 One night I awoke with a eureka moment, went to the computer, and devised a workable system for cataloging the articles using Google Sheets.
 So, now I am converting all the articles to static pages that will open on the website.

 I first had to design the new website/blog.
 Now I am deleting, editing, and updating all articles, rewriting some articles, adding some articles, and deleting some articles.
 Some of the articles were written 20 years ago.
-Along the way, site design changes meant I had to make changes to all the previously the completed article pages, which added to the work and slowed progress.
+Along the way, site design changes meant I had to make changes to all the previously completed article pages, which added to the work and slowed progress.

-Now that the NEW site is online and I am daily converting articles from the OLD site to the NEW site.
+Now that the NEW site is online and I am converting articles from the OLD site to the NEW site.